andrewbaxter/bread-scan/readme.md

 `bread-scan`

-This will scan and generate a new `.bread.yml` file, replacing one if present.
+This will scan and generate a new `.bread.yml` file or replace the projects in an existing `.bread.yml` if present.

 Commit and push this file and your project is ready to accept (and redistribute) donations.